wang-lili17/Neural-Style-Transfer/README.md

 ## **NOTES**

 - All code is implemented in Google Colab
-- GPU is recommended (T4 or higher)
+- GPU is recommended (T4 or other)
 - The project is fully reproducible